-In spite of that, I’m committed to incorporating exercise into regular my routine and believe that it’s something I need to continue to prioritize.
+In spite of that, I’m committed to incorporating exercise into my regular routine and believe that it’s something I need to continue to prioritize.
 That requires revisiting how to support that habit all the time.
 And the start of a new year offers the opportunity to evaluate and recommit.

 I have begun this new year with some some goals (not calling them resolutions!), one of which is fitness related.
 I always like to begin the year with a positive fitness start.

 Keeping motivated to stick with a fitness plan has a number of components:

 - Choose a type of exercise you actually enjoy (Zumba, yoga, cycling, walking, Pilates).

 - Find something that isn’t too difficult to fit into your schedule.